 Links to other websites

-Our website contains links to other external resources that we believe to be useful to you.
-These links will lead you to websites managed by third parties operate using different cookie and privacy policies.
+Our website contains links to other external resources and websites that we believe to be useful to you.
+These are managed by third parties using different cookie and privacy policies.
 Should you click on one of these links you will be leaving the Internel website for a site over which we have no control.